The Gospel is Free

 – Romans 8:1 (KJV)

 Through justification, believers are no longer under condemnation.
-God does not hold their sins against them because Christ has paid the penalty in full.
+Elohim does not hold their sins against them because Hamashiach has paid the penalty in full.

 – Ephesians 3:12 (KJV)